ginerorama/MoltInspector/README.md

 Figure1.
 Molt inspector generates a txt file showing the number of molt phases of each worn.

-To make a fast inspection of the molt phases, a clustermaps analysis has been implemeted to show trend-corrected data for up to 96 independently monitored animals
+clustermaps analysis has been implemeted in MoltInspector to show trend-corrected data for up to 96 independently monitored animals making easy to find correlation between mutant animals and their molt phenotype.

 <br />